HarvardX/edx_course_templater/README.md

 * Run this out of GitHub Pages, maybe get a custom URL to point at it.

 Currently using [TarballJS](https://github.com/ankitrohatgi/tarballjs), a snapshot of which is included in this repo.

+Originally I was going to use a JSON file to keep track of the boilerplate course, but honestly it's overkill.
+Using `find path/to/folder -type f > course_structure.txt` makes a flat file that will work just fine.